 How Does the Machine Work?

 Nespresso machine is all about ease of use and convenience.
-These coffee makers are fully automatic, and they eliminate almost any chance of human error.
+These coffee makers are fully automatic, eliminating almost any chance of human error.

 Nespresso machines use specific Nespresso pods to work.
 The pods are hermetically sealed and contain pre-portioned single-use servings of coffee beans — 5 to 7g of ground coffee.
 They come in many versions.
 You can choose between standard, flavored, and decaf capsules.